Bergler Energie

 The statutory minimum applies because the market price is lower.
 The utility carries the 3 Rp./kWh delta, to the extent it cannot be recovered via cost-of-procurement in the universal supply tariff (Art.
 4 para.
 3 StromVV).

-With the planned switch to hourly spot prices from 1 July 2026 the price signal becomes direct: negative market prices are passed straight to the producer (for systems above 150 kWp without minimum compensation anyway; for smaller systems balanced via a quarterly premium).
-All actors thus have an incentive to feed electricity in when it is actually needed — via self-consumption, storage, or local electricity communities (LEG).
+With the switch to hourly spot prices on 1 January 2027 (Federal Council decision of 27.5.2026) the price signal becomes direct: negative market prices are passed straight to the producer (for systems above 150 kWp without minimum compensation anyway; for smaller systems balanced via a quarterly premium).
+All actors thus have an incentive to feed electricity in when it is actually needed: via self-consumption, storage, or local electricity communities (LEG).

 Legal classification of negative spot prices